Accessibility for Teaching and Learning

 Breaking Barriers: Accessible Strategies in Teaching

-In this workshop participants will explore ways to break down common educational barriers for students by applying access-centred strategies that address these barriers.
 This interactive workshop will provide an overview of some of the most frequent access barriers students at UVic experience and provide suggestions and strategies to pro-actively mitigate these barriers through course design.
 Facilitators will engage with case study examples that allow participants to explore how to apply these strategies.
 This workshop will support participants to identify and reflect on ways they can enhance inclusivity and accessibility in their teaching environments.

 Workshops on request

-Customized departmental support and training provided for groups seeking to address specific teaching challenges and opportunities.
+We also offer customized departmental support and training provided for groups seeking to address specific teaching challenges and opportunities.

-About this page
+About this post

 This page was last updated: